cfpb/HMDA_Data_Science_Kit/readme.md

 **What is the purpose of HMDA?**
 - To provide the public with information that will help show whether financial institutions are serving the housing credit needs of the neighborhoods and communities in which they are located.
 - To aid public officials in targeting public investments from the private sector to areas where they are needed.
 - The FIRREA amendments of 1989 require the collection and disclosure of data about applicant and borrower characteristics to assist in identifying possible discriminatory lending patterns and enforcing antidiscrimination statutes.

 ## HMDA Datasets

 Three raw data files are published annually under HMDA authority.
 File formats (and schemas) vary by data source.
-The National Archives (NARA) use a .DAT format, the FFIEC site maintained by the Federal Reserve Board (FRB) use a .CSV format (with Census data appended) and the FFIEC site maintained by the BCFP use a pipe-delimited .TXT format (with Census data appended).
+The National Archives (NARA) use a .DAT format, the FFIEC site maintained by the Federal Reserve Board (FRB) use a .CSV format (with Census data appended) and the FFIEC site maintained by the CFPB use a pipe-delimited .TXT format (with Census data appended).
 Links to HMDA datasets are available in this [file](https://github.com/cfpb/HMDA_Data_Science_Kit/blob/master/hmda_data_links.md).

 These datasets include:
 - The Loan Application Register (LAR): This dataset contains application and origination activity on covered transactions made by covered institutions.
 The LAR is distinct from many other mortgage datasets as it includes both application and origination data as well as borrower demographic information.
 The LAR has had several distinct schemas including a change from aggregate to transaction level data in 1990.
 LAR schemas are available in this [folder](https://github.com/cfpb/HMDA_Data_Science_Kit/tree/master/documentation_resources/schemas/lar)